tarantool/doc/doc/reference/reference_lua/net_box.rst

         Subscribe to events broadcast by a remote host.

-        :param string key: a key name to subscribe to
+        :param string key: a key name of an event to subscribe to
         :param function func:  a callback to invoke when the key value is updated
         :return: a watcher handle that can be used to unregister the watcher
         :rtype:  ?

-        ..  admonition:: note

-            Garbage collection of a watcher handle doesn't result in unregistering the watcher.
+        Keep in mind that garbage collection of a watcher handle doesn't result in unregistering the watcher.
-            It is okay to discard the result of box.watch if the watcher is never going to be unregistered.
+        It is okay to discard the result of ``box.watch`` if the watcher is never going to be unregistered.

+        Using the new watch method of a net.box connection, one can subscribe to events broadcast by a remote host.
+        The method has the same syntax as the :doc:`box.watch() <reference/reference_lua/box_watchers/broadcast>` function, which is used for subscribing to events locally.

+        A watcher callback is first invoked unconditionally after the watcher registration.
+        Subsequent invocations are triggered by :doc:`box.broadcast() <reference/reference_lua/box_watchers/broadcast>` called on the remote host.
+        A watcher callback is passed the name of the key the watcher was subscribed to and the current key value.
+        A watcher callback is always executed in a new fiber so it's okay to yield inside it.
+        A watcher callback never runs in parallel with itself: if the key to which a watcher is subscribed is updated while the watcher callback is running, the callback will be invoked again with the new value as soon as it returns.

+        Watchers survive reconnect (see ``reconnect_after`` connection option): all registered watchers are automatically resubscribed as soon as the connection is reestablished.

+        If a remote host supports watchers, the 'watchers' key will be set in connection's ``peer_protocol_features``.

         **Example:**